TL;DR

 As an affiliate, we earn on qualifying purchases.

-financial transaction screening software
+financial sanctions monitoring software

 As an affiliate, we earn on qualifying purchases.